 During construction, the ADOT RE is the primary ADOT contact and is responsible for communicating construction related environmental issues.
-The need for additional environmental review may also be communicated to ENV by the Project Manager.
+The ADOT RE is also responsible for ensuring completion of environmental commitments requirements by the contractor and will sign off on the EPIC sheet to confirm completion of requirements at the end of construction and as part of the submittal for the record drawings process.
+The need for additional environmental review during construction may also be communicated to ENV by the RE.
 The Environmental Planner further coordinates with the appropriate ENV Technical Specialists as necessary.
 ENV staff informs the ADOT RE when additional coordination with outside agencies is required to address environmental issues that arise during construction.
 Refer to the Re-Evaluations section in the appendix of the Categorical Exclusions (CE) Checklist Manual.